mvonwyl/epita/NLP/catch-up/01/README.md

 ## Theoritical questions **(7 points)**

 The following questions have been seen during the course and can be found on the support and reference.
-Don't copy-paste what is written in the course, try answering with your own words.
+Don't copy-paste what is written in the course, answer with your own words.

 Answer the following questions.
-1. Explain with your own words, using a short paragraph for each, what are: (2 point)
+1. Explain with your own words, using a short paragraph for each, what are: (2 points)
    * Phonetics and phonology
    * Morphology and syntax
    * Semantics and pragmatics
 2. What is the difference between stemming and lemmatization?
 (1 point)
+   * How do they both work?
    * What are the pros and cons of both methods?
 3. On logistic regression: (1 point)
    * How does stochastic gradient descent work?